Postdoctoral Fellow - neuroendocrine tumor, targeted therapy

 The NCI CCR is dedicated to preparing the next generation of cancer researchers and offers a training environment that is second-to-none in quality of science and mentoring by outstanding principal investigators, including nine members of the National Academy of Science and eight members of the National Academy of Medicine.
 CCR offers fellows access to cutting-edge technologies and cores, a highly collaborative environment, awards and research forums to recognize outstanding post docs, continuous scientific symposia and lectures featuring leading researchers, a strong commitment to translational research, and a vibrant clinical research program housed in the world’s largest dedicated research hospital, the NIH Clinical Center.

-Candidates must have a Ph.D. and / or an M.D. degree and less than 3 years of postdoctoral experience.
+Candidates must have a Ph.D. and / or an M.D. degree, with less than 3 years of postdoctoral experience.
 Experience in the endocrine field is desirable but not mandatory.
 The ideal candidate should have a strong background in genetics/genomics, tissue culture, and molecular biology, as demonstrated by a strong publication record.
-S/he will have strong communication, organizational, and time management skills, will be detail oriented, and have the ability to work independently as well as collaborate as a team member.
+S/he will have strong communication, organizational, and time management skills, is detail oriented, and with an ability to work independently as well as collaborate as a team member.

 Bethesda, located adjacent to Washington, D.C., is an urban core of Montgomery County, MD.
 Bethesda is one of the most affluent and highly educated communities in the United States.
 Living in Bethesda offers residents a suburban feel with a lot of restaurants, coffee shops, and parks.
 The public schools in Bethesda are highly rated.

 HHS, NIH, and NCI are Equal Opportunity Employers